rinsuki/iDAC/README.md

 ### Known Issues with PulseAudio

 - sometimes usbmuxd using 100% CPU
-    - workaround: disconnect & connect USB cable, then `sudo killall usbmuxd`
+    - workaround: disconnect & connect a USB cable, then `sudo killall usbmuxd`
-- some Linux applications (e.g. Discord) doesn't showing iDAC_Input device and other monitor devices
+- some Linux applications (e.g. Discord) doesn't show iDAC_Input device and other monitor devices
     - workaround: Use PulseAudio's `module-remap-source`.
     - Run `pactl load-module module-remap-source master=iDAC_Input.monitor source_name="iDAC_Input_Remapped"` and use `Remapped of Monitor of iDAC_Input` as input device.